craftingcity/The-Known-World/Gudeliva.md

 ---
 # Gudeliva

 > A tall greyskin drow.
 They are wearing a simple dark brown cloak and a long curved scabbard.
+Many pouches and belts adorn their lithe form.

 Gudeliva is one of the few guides of the Underdark, and works in the Lolth-Drow and Duergar territories.